Trump lawyer Rudy Giuliani says collusion with Russia is not a crime

 A source familiar with the secret testimony of key Trump Tower meeting participants to the House and Senate Intelligence Committees told NBC News that none of them ever raised the issue of a strategy session to get ready for the meeting.
 Neither was such a session mentioned in their testimony to the Senate judiciary committee, which has been made public.

-When asked for comment by NBC News about Giuliani's latest statements on CNN, Davis declined to comment.
+When asked for comment by NBC News about Giuliani's statements about a strategy session, Davis declined to comment.
 Manafort, whose fraud trial starts Tuesday, declined to comment through his spokesman.
-Representatives for Kushner and Trump Jr. have not responded to a request for comment.
+Representatives for Kushner have not responded to a request for comment.

+An attorney for Trump Jr., Alan Futerfas, said in a statement, "We have investigated this matter for over a year and are in command of the facts.
+We are fully confident of the accuracy and reliability of the information that has been provided by Donald Trump Jr. in the various investigations."

 In a second interview with Fox News later in the day, Giuliani sought to clarify his remarks about an alleged strategy meeting ahead of the June 2016 Trump Tower meeting.
-Giuliani suggested that he had, in his earlier interview with CNN, merely been responding to information that he claimed was leaked by Cohen to a handful of reporters.
-Those reporters, Giuliani said, told him about Cohen's claim.
+Giuliani suggested that in his earlier interview with CNN, he was speaking about information leaked by Cohen to a handful of reporters, which Giuliani had then gotten wind of.

 "That meeting never ever took place," he said.
 "It was a figment of his imagination or he is lying," he said, referring to Cohen.